axoflow/axosyslog-core-docs/content/docs/chapter-parsers/parser-fortigate/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The Fortigate parser can parse the log messages of FortiGate/FortiOS (Fortigate Next-Generation Firewall (NGFW)).
 These messages do not completely comply with the syslog RFCs, making them difficult to parse.
 The `fortigate-parser()` of {{% param "product.abbrev" %}} solves this problem, and can separate these log messages to name-value pairs.
-For details on using value-pairs in syslog-ng OSE see Structuring macros, metadata, and other value-pairs.
+For details on using value-pairs, see Structuring macros, metadata, and other value-pairs.
 The parser can parse messages in the following format:

 ```c
    <PRI><NAME=VALUE PAIRS>